-- 9.11.
-The principles in the Code should be applied in a manner suited to each institutional investor's specific conditions and situations of each institutional investor (including the service providers for institutional investors; the same applies to the preamble hereafter).
-For example, the manner in which the Code is implemented may differ, depending on such factors as the investor's size and investment policies (e.g., whether the policies are oriented toward long-term or short-term returns, or active or passive strategies). - 10.12.
-To allow for such flexibility, the Code adopts a principles-based approach instead of a rule-based approach; a principles-based approach in this context expects institutional investors to fulfill their stewardship responsibilities focusing on substance, while a rule-based approach would prescribe actions to be taken by investors in detail.

-The significance of a principles-based approach is as follows: even if principles may look abstract and broad on the surface, they can work effectively if relevant parties confirm and share the aim and spirit of the principles, and review their activities against the aim and spirit, not necessarily against the letter of the principles.
-In implementing the Code, institutional - 11-13.
+- 11. The principles in the Code should be applied in a manner suited to the specific conditions and situations of each institutional investor ("institutional investor" here including any service providers for institutional investors, with this definition applying to the preamble hereafter).
+For example, the manner in which the Code is implemented may differ, depending on such factors as the investor's size and investment policies (e.g., whether the policies are oriented toward long-term or short-term returns, or active or passive strategies). - 12.
+To allow for such flexibility, the Code adopts a principles-based approach instead of a rule-based approach; a principles-based approach in this context expects institutional investors to fulfill their stewardship responsibilities focusing on substance, while a rule-based approach would prescribe actions to be taken by investors in detail. - The significance of a principles-based approach is as follows: even if principles may look abstract and broad on the surface, they can work effectively if relevant parties confirm and share the aim and spirit of the principles, and review their activities against the aim and spirit, not necessarily against the letter of the principles.
+In implementing the Code, institutional investors should respect such intent of the principles-based approach. - 13.
 The Code is not a law or a legally binding regulation.
-The Council expects those institutional investors who support the Code and are prepared to accept it to publicly disclose their intention.
+The Councils expect those institutional investors who support the Code and are prepared to accept it to publicly disclose their intention. - 14.
+The Code adopts the "comply or explain" (comply with the principles or explain why they are not complied with) approach.
+If an institutional investor finds that some of the principles of the Code are not suitable for it, then by explaining a sufficient reason, the investor can choose not to comply with them.
+In other words, an institutional investor who made its intention to accept the Code public does not have to comply with all of the principles uniformly.
+Institutional investors, when they make the aforementioned explanation, should aim to articulate to clients and beneficiaries the approach they chose to adopt in lieu of the principles they have decided not to comply with.